Cut on Penis: Causes and Treatment Options

 STDs

 Practicing safe sex can help maintain a generally clean bill of health and lifestyle.
 If you or your partner has contracted a sexually transmitted disease (STD), this can cause pain and irritation to your penis and genitals.
-Sexually transmitted diseases can also increase the development of blisters and sores on the penis.
+Sexually transmitted diseases like Herpes simplex virus (HSV-2), syphilis, and human papillomavirus (HPV) can cause broken skin, lesions, or sores that look like cuts on the male genital area.

 Balanitis

-Balanitis occurs when there is a yeast infection around the head of the penis.
-This can cause pain, swelling, and irritation.
-Although it is not contagious, balanitis can be a result of a virus or a bacterial infection contracted from a cut on the penis head.
+The most common cause of balanitis is a yeast infection around the head of the penis.
+This can cause pain, swelling, soreness, inflammation, and itchiness.
+Cracked skin associated with balanitis can be very uncomfortable and may increase the risk of secondary infections.
 Balanitis is more likely to affect uncircumcised men and boys.
-10% of the male population will experience balanitis in their lifetime.
+In addition, 3–11% of the male population will experience balanitis in their lifetime.

 Treating a cut on the penis

-You can treat most cuts on the tip of penis, shaft, or other areas at home.
-Usually, a small cut does not require seeing a doctor.
-General first-aid care can be administered.
+You can treat most cuts on the tip of the penis, shaft, or other areas at home.
+Usually, a small cut does not require seeing a doctor, and general first-aid care can be administered.

-• Bandage or dress a gauze over the cut to protect it from bacteria and further irritation.
+4. Bandage or dress in gauze over the cut to protect it from germs and further irritation.

-• Be sure to clean and redress the bandaged area once a day.
+5. Be sure to clean and redress the bandaged area once a day.
+Maintain good hygiene to prevent any infection.

 Take over-the-counter medication to help alleviate the pain.
 In rare cases, surgery may be needed at the recommendation of your doctor.